ucsb-cs148-w24/project-pj11-songrater/team/contributions/CONTRIBS.md

 - Created the profile page and the page to allow users to edit their information.

 ### Leyang
+- With Emily, created the sql scripts for making database and tables.
+- Deployed the database to aws rds with Emily
+- With Collin, created the friends page that allow users to add new friend and view their friends list.

 ### Aryaman
 - Made most of my code contributions in app.py file, which basically contains code for our Flask endpoints